 There's an understandable predicament for testers who have no interest in an SDET (Software Development Engineer in Test) role and find the job market increasingly demands a tester to be just that.
 However, the response should not be to attempt to deny the value of test automation.
-The response should be to celebrate that test automation will provide a tester with more time for the interesting aspects of testing, due to being able to outsource the repetitive yet necessary regression checks to one's friendly neighbourhood robot.
+The response should be to celebrate that test automation (whether it be done by you or by developers) will provide a test specialist with more time for the interesting aspects of testing, due to being able to outsource the repetitive yet necessary regression checks to one's friendly neighbourhood robot.

 "When can we expect to reach 0% manual testing?"

 Looking on the bright side, it's encouraging that test automation has become so valuable in web development that some people think it can deliver us from all our woes.
-Less encouraging is that after at least two decades of teaching and improving the effectiveness and efficiency of exploratory test techniques, the global test community has not reached a new generation of software engineers and engineering managers.
+Less encouraging is that after at least two decades of teaching and improving the effectiveness and efficiency of exploratory test techniques and teaching that quality is more than verifying a few known functional claims are true, the global test community has failed to reach outside of their own silo and influence a new generation of software engineers and engineering managers.

 Fewer and fewer view testing as more than mere verification of acceptance criteria and/or scripted regression checks and/or arbitrary bug hunting.
 By those standards it's true — we could handle testing through test automation and, for the rudimentary bug hunting aspect, through developers clicking around their own work and reviewing screenshots from cross-browser previewing tools.
 Yet this leaves a number of risks unexamined and a number of other risks inadequately covered.